strongloop/loopback-context/README.md

 it's at the first line).
 Explanation: you must bind the context while it's still correct, i.e. before it gets mixed up between concurrent operations affected by bugs.
 Therefore, to be sure, you must bind it before *any* operation.

+Also, with respect to the "bad", context-breaking middleware use case mentioned in "Known issues" before, the following 2 lines need to be present at the beginning of the middleware body.
+At least the "bad" one; but, as a preventive measure, they can be present in every other middleware of every chain as well, being backward-compatible:

+     var badMiddleware = function(req, res, next) {
+       // these 2 lines below are needed var ctx = LoopBackContext.getCurrentContext({bind: true});
+       next = ctx.bind(next);
+       ...

 The `bind` option defaults to `false`.
 This is only in order to prevent breaking legacy apps; but if your app doesn't have such issue, then you can safely use